pdarragh/parsing-with-zippers-paper-artifact/README.md

 ##
 # Install needed OCaml libraries.
 # NOTE: There is one step early on, which says (in our instance)
-#       "ocaml-secondary-compiler: make world.opt" that appears as though
+#       "ocaml-secondary-compiler: make world.opt", that takes a very long time.
-#       nothing is happening, but things are happening!
-Leave it be!
 opam install core core_bench menhir dypgen -y

 ####################